acdick/cruise_industry_blue_ocean_strategy/README.md

 2. **Strategic Recommendations**<br>
    *Scenario Planning*
    * The existing business model of mass market cruise lines responds to the continued growth scenario in “Out Tonight,” which envisions affordable itineraries and crowded destinations.
-   * Consequently, consumers desire fun and exciting activities that they cannot experience in their homes or daily routines.
-   * The existing business model offers novel experiences through:
+The existing business model offers novel experiences through:
      * A variety of mega-ships
      * All-inclusive entertainment
      * Affordable itineraries to international destinations

    *Option Planning*<br>
    Three actionable options respond to the four future scenarios created from these uncertainties:
    * The option for “Hub-and-Spoke Ecotourism” responds to the steady state scenario in “What You Own,” which imagines affordable itineraries and spacious destinations.
-   * Consumers are experienced and savvy globetrotters who are sophisticated and generationally-responsible.
-   * This option offers multi-day stopover itineraries from major ports of call to the growing number of nearby ecotourism port destinations, focusing on:
+This option offers multi-day stopover itineraries from major ports of call to the growing number of nearby ecotourism port destinations, focusing on:
       * Sustainability
       * Intimate ships
       * Personalization
    * The option for “Community Mega-Events” responds to the transformational scenario in “Rent,” in which the future is described by expensive itineraries and spacious destinations.
-   * Large portions of the population work remotely in micro-hubs of nearby mega-cities, who are attracted to virtual and augmented reality technology in digital tourism.
-   * This option focuses on:
+This option focuses on:
       * The collective belonging to community
       * Immersive cultural experiences
       * Large-scale convention events
    * The option for “Maritime Digital Nomads” responds to the total collapse scenario in “On the Street,” which results in expensive itineraries and crowded destinations.
-   * Through financial shock events and growing inequality, consumers are concentrated in mega-cities with little disposable income.
-   * This option offers long-term residential leases and collaborative office spaces to remote workers, known as digital nomads, delivering:
+This option offers long-term residential leases and collaborative office spaces to remote workers, known as digital nomads, delivering:
       * Affordability
       * Workspaces
       * Reliability